 What are the different types of sex offenses in Virginia?

 A variety of behaviors are considered sex offenses in the state of Virginia.
-These include:
+These include, but are not limited to:

 Rape: Rape is defined as having sexual intercourse with a person without his or her consent.
 Rape is a felony in Virginia.